Symmetry as a shadow of topological order and a derivation of topological holographic principle: A 1 d d bosonic quantum system with anomalous symmetry

 Fusion ring $N^{ab}_c$ is only a part of data that describe the braided fusion category.
 We need to supply the $F$-symbol, $F(a,b,c)$, to promote the fusion ring to a fusion category.
-Similar to the $e$ particles, we have $F(\one,s,s) = F(\one,\one,\one) =1$.
-However, the $ F $-symbol $ F(s,s,s) $ is different (again, referring to Fig \ref{Fsym}):
+Similar to the $e$ and $ f $ particles, we have $F(s,\one,s)=1$.
+However, the $ F $-symbol $ F(s,s,s) $ is different (again, referring to Fig \ref{Fsym-KL}):

-Working out the algebra (see Appendix \ref{Fsss}) gives us $ F(s,s,s)=-\ii $.
-This distinguishes the fusion category generated by the anomalous $ \Z_2 $ patch symmetry operators from that of the anomaly-free $ \Z_2 $ symmetry without even considering the braiding structures.
+Working out the algebra (see Appendix \ref{Fsymbdeets}) gives us $ F(s,s,s)=-1 $.
+The guage-invariant product $ F(s,s,s) F(s,\one,s) =-1$ gives us a non-trivial Frobenius-Schur indicator, unlike in the cases of $ e $ and $ f $ discussed in the previous sections.
+This distinguishes the fusion category encoded by the anomalous $ \Z_2 $ patch symmetry operators from that of the anomaly-free $ \Z_2 $ symmetry without even considering the braiding structure.

 Similarly, the fusion category data, $(N^{ab}_c, F(a,b,c))$, is only a part of data to describe a braided fusion category.
 To obtain the full data to describe a braided fusion category, we need to supply the data that describes mutual and self statistics.
 The mutual statistics between $s$ and $\one$ is trivial $\th_{s\one}=0$.
 We can calculate the self statistics of $s$ by calculating the statistical hopping algebra of the particle-like endpoints of the patch symmetry operator, as outlined above in Fig. \ref{exchange}.
 In this case, we find (see Appendix \ref{ssstat}) $ \ee^{\ii \th_s}=\ii$, \ie a statistical phase of $ \th_s= \pi/2 $.
 This shows that the endpoints are \emph{semions}.
 Thus unlike the anomaly-free $\Z_2$ symmetry, the transformation category of anomalous $ \Z_2 $ symmetry is not a symmetric fusion category.
 The transformation category happens to be non-degenerate, and correspond to the single-semion topological order in 2d, which will be denoted as $\eM_\text{single-semion}$.
-(Usually, a transformation category is degenerate, and does not correspond to a topological order in one higher dimension.)
+Note that, in general, a transformation category may be degenerate, in which case it does not correspond to a topological order in one higher dimension.